 Or Visit the newly renovated Rijksmuseum, the Dutch national museum for art and history, where a collection of one million objects is displayed, ranging from the years 1200 to 2000.
 The collection features some masterpieces by Rembrandt, Johannes Vermeer and Frans Hals.

 Ne repartez pas sans

 A trip to the Anne Frank house.
 Experience the location, where the teenager Anne and her family were hiding from prosecution for over two years and read the original diary, where the girl wrote down her unbelievable experiences in the sobering atmosphere of a secret annex.

-Visit the Rijksmuseum which just added new paintings to their collection from Marten & Oopjen.
+Visit the Rijksmuseum which just added paintings from Marten & Oopjen to the collection.